PatchaIT/TheRenewTTS/README.md

  and create oddities.
 Be sure to use the most rich series of characters possible.

-[Brand new]

 > #### Cut automatically to Max chars allowed
 Check this to let the script automatically cut text to max characters allowed, to be able to play TTS anyway.

 Otherwise the text will not be read if too long (silently ignored).

-[Brand new: before it always discarded longer texts.]

 > #### Max chars allowed
 Max characters allowed to submit to TTS.

-[Brand new: before it was always 200.]

 ### Command Configuration